Teachers as Leaders: a Reflection

 Everyone has one story or many.
 Almost all are positive, and a few were memorable in a bad way.
 As you read about one of mine, recall one of your own and please share your stories in the comments below.

-Having to start over in high school
+Starting over in high school

 When I was 16 and “earning” B’s and D’s in high school, my parents moved to a new community where I was that kid with no friends and even less interest in high school.
 I cleaned stalls for a neighbor after school and put up with the indignity of high school during the day.